woodpecker-ci/.github/GOVERNANCE.md

 Of course, if an advisor has time to code review, we will gladly welcome them back to the maintainers team.
 If a maintainer is inactive for more than 3 months and forgets to leave the maintainers team, the owners may move him or her from the maintainers team to the advisors team.

-For security reasons, maintainers must [use 2FA for their accounts](https://help.github.com/articles/securing-your-account-with-two-factor-authentication-2fa/) and if possible [provide GPG signed commits](https://help.github.com/articles/signing-commits-with-gpg/).
+For security reasons, maintainers must [use 2FA for their accounts](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa) and if possible [provide signed commits](https://docs.github.com/en/authentication/managing-commit-signature-verification).

 ## Owners